 These media sources are slightly to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate Listverse Right-Center biased based on story selection that slightly favors the conservative right.
-We also rate them Mostly Factual in reporting, rather than High due to the occasional use of poor sources as well as frequently publishing information related (not endorsed) to pseudoscience and conspiracy theories.
+We also rate them Mostly Factual in reporting rather than High due to the occasional use of poor sources and frequent publishing of information related (not endorsed) to pseudoscience and conspiracy theories.

 Factual Reporting: MOSTLY FACTUAL